Install on a GNU/Linux server

 Option B: HTTPS mode with Let’s Encrypt certificates

-In order to request Let’s Encrypt certificates, you need to install certbot.
+and have your server publicly accessible.
 See official Let’s Encrypt documentation for your system.
 When requesting a new certificate, make sure that port 80 is open (and also port 443 for eLabFTW if it is the one you want to use).
 Once certbot is installed, the command to use might look like this: certbot certonly --standalone -d elab.example.org.

 Set